GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/osconfig/osconfigguestpolicy.md

         </td>
         <td>
             <p><code class="apitype">string</code></p>
             <p>{% verbatim %}Required.
-Id of the artifact, which the installation and update steps of this recipe can reference.
+ID of the artifact, which the installation and update steps of this recipe can reference.
 Artifacts in a recipe cannot have the same id.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>